lsst-tstn/tstn-020/index.rst

 Transient labels with Jira ticket numbers may be used for developing new configurations.
 They should be moved to standard type labels at the earliest opportunity.

-Imagine now that during a test run, someone connects to the computer running the ATAOS CSC and edits the configuration directly.
-The ``version`` parameter would reflect that change with something like:
+Note that when you connect to the computer running a CSC and edits the configuration directly, the ``version`` parameter reflect that change with something like:

 ::

-  version: v0.3.0-0-g6fbe3c7-dirty
+  version: heads/tickets/DM-12345-0-g79e2257-dirty

 When this happen, it prevents us from precisely identifying what configuration was used.
-Alternatively, the user could create a branch on their work machine, make the required changes, commit, push it to github and pull/check out the new configuration in the CSC machine.
+The preferred solution, in this case is to use :ref:`section-on-the-fly-config`.
 By doing it this way, traceability is not lost, at the expense of a couple extra minutes.

 Exceptions
 ----------